clach04/pysimplenote/README.md

 ### sanity_check_export

-Look for duplicate titles/filenames and notes that are missing (or have suspicious) titles/filenames.
+Look for duplicate titles/filenames and notes that are missing (or have suspicious) titles/filenames (only one line, with no body text).
 Real duplicates or under Microsoft Windows file system allows case for display but is caseless when it compares to storage, for example, `music` versus `Music`)

 Checks: